divadde/GaV/README.md

 To ensure a rigorous evaluation relevant to the **ICDE Industrial Track**, we constructed a composite benchmark spanning two distinct data distributions.
 This dual-source approach addresses the need for testing both "in-the-wild" dirty data and structured industrial schemas.

 ### 1. Municipal & Civic Domain (NYC Open Data)
-The core of the benchmark is derived from the **NYC Open Data** portal.
+One part of the benchmark is derived from the **NYC Open Data** portal.
 This subset represents the "Socio-Science" and public administration domain, challenging the model with high ambiguity, messy formatting, and diverse civic topics.

 * **Original Portal:** [NYC Open Data](https://opendata.cityofnewyork.us/)
 * **Curated Subset (ABCU):** [📂 Download Benchmark Data](https://drive.google.com/drive/folders/1emdGsmkhdfj8Da3ozuYLvMQpDbfgamAD?usp=sharing)